swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 #### Move the preparation step to its own file

-The `src/prepare.py` script will prepare the dataset.
-Let's take this opportunity to refactor the code to make it more modular and explicit using
-functions:
+The `src/prepare.py` script prepares the dataset.
+It loads the raw images, splits them into a training set and a validation set, copies the images into `data/prepared`, and saves the preview plot and the class labels there.

 ```py title="src/prepare.py"
 import json